The-Bunny-Official/The-Bunny-Official/README.md

 ### Hi there I'm The Bunny
-I like to make random projects that no one will ever care about, although I also make Discord Bots, using Pycord and Discord.py.
+I like to make random projects that no one will ever care about, although I also make Discord Bots, using Discord.js.
-I am trying to learn Node.Js and Discord.js
+I made the Koder discord bot.
 I have experience in Python, JavaScript, node.js C++, Java, BrainF*ck, HTML, and CSS.
 Have fun checking out my page :)